Ishwar Chandra Vidyasagar: Widow Remarriage Act

 Unable to tolerate the ill-treatment, many of these girls would run away and turn to prostitution to support themselves.
-Ironically, the economic prosperity and lavish lifestyles of the city made it possible for many of them to have successful careers once they stepped out of the sanction of society and into the demi-monde.
-In 1853 it was estimated that Calcutta had a population of 12,700 prostitutes and public women.
+Ironically, the economic prosperity and lavish lifestyles of the city made it possible for many of them to have successful careers once they stepped out of the confines of society and into the demi-monde.
+In 1853, it was estimated that Calcutta had a population of 12,700 prostitutes and public women.
 Many widows had to shave their heads and don white saris, supposedly to discourage attention from men.
-They led a deplorable life,Vidyasagar thought it was unfair and sought out the changes.
+They led a deplorable life, Vidyasagar thought it was unfair, and sought out the changes.

 Opposing Spread of Education beyond Higher Classes

 The Wood's despatch of 1854—considered the Magna Carta of Indian education—adopted a new policy towards 'mass education'.
-Hitherto the official focus was on the upper classes of the population for education.
-Dubbed the 'Downward Filtration Theory', this implied that education always filters down from the upper classes of the society to the common masses.
+Hitherto, the official focus was on the upper classes of the population for education.
+Dubbed the 'Downward Filtration Theory', this implied that education always filters down from the upper classes of society to the common masses.

 In 1859, the government's education policy reiterated "the spread of vernacular elementary instruction among the lower orders".
 Upon this, Vidyasagar addressed a letter, dated 29 September 1859, to John Peter Grant, the Lieutenant Governor of Bengal, underlining his perception:An impression appears to have gained ground, both here and in England, that enough has been done for the education of the higher classes and that attention should now be directed towards the education of the masses...
 An inquiry into the matter will, however, show a very different state of things.
-As the best, if not the only practicable means of promoting education in Bengal, the Government should, in my humble opinion, confine itself to the education of the higher classes on a comprehensive scale.The words "higher classes" in Bengali parlance do not entail anything but caste which bestows or withdraws the privilege of education on a person by birth.
+As the best, if not the only practicable means of promoting education in Bengal, the Government should, in my humble opinion, confine itself to the education of the higher classes on a comprehensive scale.The words "higher classes" in Bengali parlance do not entail anything but caste, which bestows or withdraws the privilege of education on a person by birth.
 Thus, Vidyasagar explicitly advocated for confining education to "higher classes".

 Earlier in 1854, Vidyasagar had scoffed at the admission of a wealthy man from the goldsmith caste of Bengal in the Sanskrit College, Calcutta.
 His argument was that "in the scale of castes, the goldsmith class (Subarnabanik) stands very low".
-Notably, Sanjib Chattopadhyay, a biographer of Vidyasagar, revealed that Ishwar Chandra started his primary education in a school established and maintained by Shibcharan Mallick, a rich man of goldsmith caste in Calcutta.
+Notably, Sanjib Chattopadhyay, a biographer of Vidyasagar, revealed that Ishwar Chandra started his primary education in a school established and maintained by Shibcharan Mallick, a rich man of the goldsmith caste in Calcutta.